MarcoABsouza/personal-wallet/Readme.md

         Transaction management to ensure data consistency.

-        Trigger to maintain referential integrity between tables when deleting a category.
+        Trigger to upkeep referential integrity between tables when deleting a category.

 *   Graphical Interface:
         User-friendly and intuitive interface developed with Tkinter.